 Inadequate blood flow to the penis is a significant cause of erectile dysfunction and the herb most often prescribed for circulatory problems is Ginkgo biloba.
 In a study reported in the medical journal Urology, 50 impotent men were given 240mg of Ginkgo biloba daily for nine months.
 Some of the men were also given Zenerx, an herbal remedy that can help improve erections.
-The researchers reported that the Ginkgo biloba supplement greatly improved sexual performance in both groups, regardless of the papaverine.
+You can read more about Zenerx at Zenerx-review.com The researchers reported that the Ginkgo biloba supplement greatly improved sexual performance in both groups, regardless of the papaverine.

 It is often better to take herbs in liquid tincture form – the fastest route into the bloodstream.
 Your husband should be aiming to take 30 drops of Ginkgo biloba, three times a day.
 He will also benefit from taking 20 drops, three times daily, of saw palmetto tincture, which is now used in most prostate health formulations.
 Max Tomlinson, who practises at the Grove Complementary Clinic in London, also suggests your husband take liquid linseed oil to increase his intake of the omega-3 fatty acid.
 The body cannot make this substance and it is one of the more difficult nutrients to source from the diet.
 Linseed oil is available in capsule form and your husband needs to take 1,000mg, three times a day.

 Bloating and stomach problems may be a sign of overfermentation in the body that can also interfere with sexual performance.

 If your husband complains of a heavy feeling after eating, this could also be part of the problem, so he should try to avoid yeast-rich beer and bread for a while.